djplaner/garden/team.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team of gardeners and landscape designers would love to meet and chat with you to discuss your garden or next up and coming project.